Five Surprising Ways to Feel Better FAST!

 Finish a Project

 Brainstorm a few things you need to get done or finish up.
 Pick one and do it.
 The act of doing takes the mind off of your trouble and the sense of completion at the end will lift your spirits.
-The combination of a dynamic activity plus a constructive outcome equals feeling better.

 I probably use this the most these days.
 Having unfinished business out there can be a brain drain.